Wilkinson Public Library

 A 1984 addition sufficed only for awhile, but the present-day 20,000 square foot library nearly wasn’t built.
 After a recount, the 1997 referendum passed by a margin of only two votes.
 The new building opened August 2000.

 The Wilkinson Public Library is so named to honor the founders who nurtured the library through its inception and expanding vision.
 Larry served on the Library Board through the building of the current space.
-He is still seen often roving the stacks as our eminence grise.

 “We just returned from a trip to Telluride, CO with our 4 and 6 year old.
 There are sooo many kid friendly activities.
 Highly recommended as a kid and adult friendly vacation spot.
 The Telluride public library has the coolest kid’s section I have ever seen!,” raved Melissa Ryan O’Neill.
 “There are gondola rides, streams to fish in, rivers to float down, amazing walking trails, waterfalls, 4×4 Jeep tours….”